Rickmansworth. John Fotherley or Manor

 John Fotherley had mortgaged his estates to King Charles I. After the restoration of the monarchy he regained his estate of the manor of Rickmansworth but not his money.
 In this respect he fared about the same as Sir John Harrison of Hertford, but did not make the same fortune as John Beresford of Rickmansworth.
 He lived at The Bury, which still exists and is now a health centre.

 Even so, he arranged for almshouses for 5 poor widows to be built on the High Street in Rickmansworth in 1682.
 The buildings were plain, a series of single storey rooms with doors opening onto the road.
+A photo can be found in Rickmansworth, a Pictorial History, figs 63/4.
 He also settled an annuity of £10 a year on them.

 Shortly before his death, he conveyed the almshouses to trustees by an indenture dated 18th April 1701, and charged his estate in the parish with an annual payment of £10, for keeping the houses in repair; the surplus was to be distributed among the residents.
 An extract from the grant of annuity notes that £10 a year was to be paid out of the messuage situated at the north gate of the church, a messuage situated at Scots Hill, a messuage with a close of 2a in the town of Rickmansworth, and the Market House of Rickmansworth.
 A later document indicates that the sum was paid, in equal proportions, by the lord of the manor and the owner of Rickmansworth Park.
 The residents also received some income from what was known as Howard’s Gift, from Elizabeth Harman’s will of 1899.